WKBF (AM): Format shuffle

 For a year, WKBF simulcasted WHTS-FM's Top 40 format.
-In September 1996, the station flipped to adult standards/MOR format, although virtually all of its programming was from ABC Radio Networks.
+In September 1996, the station flipped to an adult standards/MOR format, although virtually all of its programming was from ABC Radio Networks.
 However, this format's listenership remained minimal.

-In February 2004, programmers with the Quad City Radio Group - which by now was operating the station - decided to use the frequency for a country recurrents format.
+On February 12, 2004, the Quad City Radio Group - which by now was operating the station - flipped WKBF to classic country.
 WKBF played country favorites from the 1970s through 1990s, but the station's format failed to entice listeners.

 WKBF's next format - a liberal talk format - debuted on the frequency in March 2005.
 The station's primary programming came from Air America Radio, with hosts including Al Franken, Stephanie Miller and Mark Riley.
 Despite all the format changes, one carryover program remained: "Croonerville", a Sunday morning program of adult standards hosted by local personality Charlie Honold; the program premiered on WKBF in 1996 and ran for 10 years.
 The switch to progressive talk provided a modest boost to WKBF's ratings, reaching a 2.6 share in the fall 2005 Arbitron ratings report for the Quad Cities market.

 2006-2007: Christian talk era

 Prior to 2006, WKBF, and sister station WHTS, were owned by Mercury Broadcasting and operated by a joint sales agreement with Clear Channel Communications.

 In October 2006, it was announced the station would be acquired by Quad Cities Media, for a purchase price of $150,000 and would go Christian talk by the end of the year.
 On December 5, the station switched to an all-Christmas format, the prelude to a Christian-oriented station.
-Known as "Truth 1270," the primary focus was on Christian preaching and teaching; sacred music was provided by AbidingRadio at night and early morning.
+Known as "Truth 1270", the primary focus was on Christian preaching and teaching; sacred music was provided by AbidingRadio at night and early morning.

 During the "Truth 1270" era, WKBF became the Quad City market's first radio station to go digital, with the CAM-D technology.